pelican-eggs/eggs/bots/discord/discordgo/README.md

-# discordgo generic
+# DiscordGo (Generic)
-This egg was designed to allow a user to pull their own go discord bot from a repo.
+This egg was designed to allow a user to pull their own Go Language Discord bot from a Github repository.

-The startup configs and commands may need changing to actually function properly.
+#### Note: The startup configs and commands may need changing to actually function properly.

 Users cannot upload their own code as this is built to build the resulting bot.